Today's Trivia and What Happened on May 24

 Born May 24, 1938

 American comedian.
 With Cheech and Chong.
 He served 9 months in federal prison 2003-04 for financing and promoting his son's drug paraphernalia company Chong Glass/Pipe Dreams.
 He pleaded guilty in exchange for non-prosecution of his wife and son.
 While incarcerated, his cellmate was Jordan Belfort.
-Chong encouraging Belfort to write his memoirs about his career as a stockbroker, which became "The Wolf of Wall Street".
+Chong encouraged Belfort to write his memoirs about his career as a stockbroker, which became "The Wolf of Wall Street".

 TV: That '70s Show (1999-2006, Leo).